-- 6,498 from WDFW's Bob Oke Game Farm in Centralia, Washington - 3,150 from Little Canyon Shooting in Peck, Idaho
+- 6,867 from WDFW's Bob Oke Game Farm in Centralia, WA - 3,480 from Little Canyon Shooting in Peck, ID

-To maximize hunter harvest and participation, WDFW scheduled releases around youth and general season openers and major holidays.

-WDFW used private contractors to raise and deliver adult roosters to Ferry, Lincoln, Spokane, Whitman, Garfield, Columbia, Asotin, and Walla Walla counties with \$66,112.20 spent for services rendered.
+To maximize hunter harvest and participation, WDFW scheduled releases around youth and general season openers as well as major holidays.
+Private contractors were used to raise and deliver adult roosters to Ferry, Lincoln, Spokane, Whitman, Garfield, Columbia, Asotin, and Walla Walla counties with \$103,070 spent for services rendered.

-The Bob Oke Game Farm produced and delivered adult rooster pheasants to the remaining eastern Washington release locations.
-A total of \$298,936.20 was spent from the account for pheasant release.
-This amount includes regional staff time to deliver the birds to the various release sites across eastern Washington.
+The Bob Oke Game Farm produced and delivered adult rooster pheasants to the remaining Eastern Washington release locations including Chelan, Okanogan, Grant, Yakima, Kittitas, Benton, Franklin, and Klickitat counties. \$426,448.63 was spent from the fund account for these pheasant releases.
+This total includes regional WDFW staff time to deliver the pheasants to release sites.